reactive-python/reactpy-django/docs/src/reference/settings.md

 **Example Value(s):** `#!python "my-reactpy-database"`

-Multiprocessing-safe database used by ReactPy, typically for session data.
+Multiprocessing-safe database used by ReactPy for database-backed hooks and features.

 If configuring this value, it is mandatory to enable our database router like such: